 UKaid Sakchyam Access to Finance Programme (Sakchyam) is committed to connecting the rural poor, disadvantaged groups (DAGs), and women to formal financial service providers to enable them with choices to save, borrow, invest, and earn.
 While enhancing access to finance for people living in remote and inaccessible regions is an urgent need, efficiency and sustainability of doing so are critical.
 Sakchyam believes a paradigm shift is needed in the microfinance sector with the adoption of new technology, helping it achieve organisational efficiency and expand its outreach in a more self-sustainable manner.

 Currently, microfinance in Nepal is considered expensive due to high operation and monitoring costs.
-The sector lacks a sophisticated management information system (MIS), let alone other technological innovations that can reduce the costs of taking financial services to remote, hard-to-access areas.
-Traditional business practices by microfinance institutions (MFIs), has contributed to high cost of operation and inefficient services to its clients.
+The sector lacks a sophisticated Management Information System (MIS), let alone other technological innovations that can reduce the costs of taking financial services to remote, hard-to-access areas.
+Traditional business practices by Microfinance Institutions (MFIs), has contributed to the high cost of operation and inefficient services to its clients.
 Illustratively, all loan and savings transactions are conducted manually at the centre meeting.
 This leaves little to no time for business expansion and client education.
-Additionally, loan officers have to spend significant time traveling back and forth to a branch or home office and entering the data manually at the branch.
-This decreases productivity and has made operation inefficient resulting into losing comparative market.
+Additionally, loan officers have to spend significant time travelling back and forth to a branch or home office and entering the data manually at the branch.
+This decreases productivity and has made operation inefficient resulting in losing the comparative market.